01-edu/public/subjects/reverserange.en.md

 ### Instructions

-Write the program which must:
+Write a program which must:

 - **Allocate (with make())** an array of integers.